Altinn/altinn-studio-docs/content/app/design/guidelines/components/checkbox/_index.en.md

 description: Check boxes are used in cases where the user can select multiple alternatives in a list of options.
 weight: 50
 ---
-If the user only has one option, use the [radial buttons](../radiobutton/) instead.
+If the user should only be able to pick one option, use [radio buttons](../radiobutton/) instead.

 ### Guidelines:
 - Check boxes should always have a connected text to their right.